This term is used to describe a fluid-filled cavity.

 Somatopleura gives rise to the coelomic epithelium of the body wall, while splanchnopleura is the origin of the coelomic epithelium that covers the organs contained in the coelomic cavity.

-What is relevant in the context of this review is that this embryonic coelomic epithelium becomes locally activated giving rise to new populations of mesodermal cells.
+What is relevant in this review is that this embryonic coelomic epithelium becomes locally activated, giving rise to new populations of mesodermal cells.

-The lateral mesoderm is divided into two layers: the somatic layer and below the somatic layer, the splanchnic layer.
+The lateral mesoderm is divided into the bodily and the splanchnic layer below the physical layer.
 The space in between is the coelom.

 As the embryo’s body folds, its coelom becomes a single closed cavity.